 Frankfurt am Main, DE

-Workshop Siegen's abstract form references the classic garage format with forecourt.
-The simple steel frame structure is clad in high insulation translucent panels to reduce energy consumption and facilitate productivity.
-Internally, the building's skin delivers a diffused light, creating a calm and relaxed environment in which to work.
-At night, the workshop functions as a light beacon illuminating the main entrance to the industrial complex.
+Workshop Siegen's distinctive form references the classic garage format with forecourt.
+The simple steel frame structure is fitted with fibreglass translucent panels to provide energy-efficient insulation and a softly diffused light inside, the latter feature facilitating productivity by creating a calm and relaxed environment in which to work.
+At night, the workshop functions as a light beacon, illuminating the main entrance to the industrial complex.

-The office space is configured in concrete, its weight stabilising the main structure.
-This eliminates the need for external cross bracing, thereby preserving the clarity of the design and its architectural impact as a light beacon.
+Internally, a concrete box, housing the office and washroom facilities, stabilizes the main structure via a series of horizontal and vertical steel struts.
+This eliminates the need for external cross bracing, so preserving the aesthetic clarity of the architecture and its impact as a light beacon.
 Only standard industrial products were used in the making of Workshop Siegen.

 Location: Siegen, DE